plasticuproject/blog/content/posts/Safe-Pwn-Write-Up.md

 ## Conclusion

 This was a very trivial exploit performed on a useless, weakly secured, poorly written and implemented application.
-However contrived the example, this did allowed us to touch on a lot of concepts and methods that are applicable to real world exploit development such as binary inspection, binary security and protections, buffer overflow vulnerabilities, reverse engineering C program Assembly code, program debugging, Return-Oreinted Programming, and binary exploit development in Python.
+However contrived the example, this did allow us to touch on a lot of concepts and methods that are applicable to real world exploit development such as binary inspection, binary security and protections, buffer overflow vulnerabilities, reverse engineering C program Assembly code, program debugging, Return-Oreinted Programming, and binary exploit development in Python.
 I enjoyed this section of the lab and learned a lot while completing it, as well as in writing this post and explaining the process.

 ******